 Hunter Adom Wallace

-The following is a work of poetry written by Hunter Adom Wallace, a character that I made up.
+The following is a poem by Hunter Adom Wallace, a character I made up.
 Oh yeah, we bringin’ him back.

 Screw putting the cork back into the wine bottle,